ubikorp/astro-lacking/src/content/post/mixtapes/2021-09-28-0165-sauce-piquante.md

   notes: Taking a pill
 - sequence: 22
   song: Elegy For An Ex-
-  artist: LD & The New Criticism
+  artist: LD + the New Criticism
   artist_slug: ld-new-criticism
   album: Tragic Realism
   time: '1:50'